daniel-hampton/helloitsrufio-tdd/README.md

 Outline for stream on Test Driving Development

-- Part 1: TDD is JS (spend most of the time here, maybe come up with more real-world examples than the starter functions)
+- Part 1: TDD in JS (spend most of the time here, maybe come up with more applicable real-world examples than the starter functions)

 Time permitting...or skip to Cypress e2e test if it's more interesting.